rust-gamedev/rust-gamedev.github.io/content/news/034/index.md

 - Better serializer error recovery.
 - Tons of small improvements and fixes.

-Some time after, the engine hit version 0.26 which was primarily focused on bug fixing, but also added some interesting features:
+Sometime after, the engine hit version 0.26 which was primarily focused on bug fixing, but also added some interesting features:

 - Project template generator.